LukeShortCloud/rootpages/src/openstack/tripleo.rst

 The ``interface`` type accepts passing nic1 (eth0), nic2 (eth1), etc. as the ``name`` attribute for dynamically associating an interface.
 Alternatively, the actual name of the network interface, such as eth0 or eth1, can be defined.

 Below are sample configurations that can be defined in a net-config THT template.
-They will render out the Heat parametes during the deployment.
+They will render out the Heat parameters during the deployment.

 DHCP: